oneness-personal-development/oneness-personal-development.github.io/pages/donation.md

 ---
 ## Donation

+Your support is vital for the Oneness T-Group, a community dedicated to making the world a more connected place.
+Each donation not only sustains our daily operations but also fuels our mission to unite and connect people from all walks of life.

+<givebutter-widget id="gKAVDj"></givebutter-widget>{: .align-center style="width: 50%;"}

 Oneness Personal Development is supported and fiscally sponsored by [Community Builder Toolbox, Inc.](https://cb-t.org/), a California registered nonprofit recognized by United States IRS as 501(c)(3) public charity[^1].

-The donation is tax-deductable.
-Your employer may be able to match your donation to amplify the impact.
+Your employer may be able to match your donation to amplify its impact.

 Following is detailed info in Benevity, YourCause, etc.